Notes on John 9

 way that Jesus showed Himself as Lord.

-prevailing view of the Pharisees was that Jesus was a sinner.
-In their
+view The prevailing view of the Pharisees was that Jesus was a sinner.
+In

-conscience other Pharisees wondered how He could do such a wonder as this miracle.
+their conscience, some other Pharisees wondered how He could do such a wonder

 9:18-23 further investigation Those opposed

 to Christ as a true prophet of God had a serious problem on their hands.
-It
+They

-would be relieved if it could be established as fact that miracle had occurred.
+would be relieved if it could be established that a miracle had not occurred.

 In v.17 they admitted that Jesus had opened the man’s eyes.
 Their research